bgawalt/uuidBabyName/README.md

 uuidBabyName
 ============

 A python utility to turn a 36 hex-char UUID into a human-pronounceable baby name.
-Inspired by @tinysubversions: https://twitter.com/tinysubversions/status/336947808059936769
+Inspired by Darius "@tinysubversions" Kazemi: https://twitter.com/tinysubversions/status/336947808059936769

 The pronounceability gag is stolen by hastebin, with their clever alternate-consonants-and-vowels trick.